Dollars to Minutes Converter

 FAQ about Dollars to Minutes Converter

-Can I use currencies other than USD?
+Can I use a currency other than USD?

 Dollars to Minutes Terms & Definitions

-Rounding mode
+Rounding (decimals)

 Sources & Further Reading